 Christ the King Sixth Form is an incorporated Catholic college with three sites located in South East London.
 It is dedicated to meeting the education and development needs of young people aged 16-19.
-Christ the King College was established in 1992 and is located in Lewisham.
-In August 2009 it took over responsibility for a second college in Sidcup, Bexley.
-This college is called Christ the King: St Mary's.
-In February 2013 a third college in Brockley was taken on and this has been named Christ the King: Aquinas.

 The college has a shared sense of vision and values which is articulated through its mission statement.